Table of Contents

 At the bottom this window has three buttons.

-On the right side of the item list there are several several buttons for operating on the list.
+On the right side of the item list there are buttons for editing the list.

 Edit Menu Item window